ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/eligibility_check.md

 <h3 id="ecg-savings_investments">Do you have any investments, shares and ISAs?</h3>

-This includes all foreign and domestic investments including shares, bonds and ISAs.
+This includes all investments including shares, bonds and ISAs.

 <h3 id="ecg-savings_valuable_items">Do you have any valuable items over £500 each?</h3>